Vlor999/HCI/doc/roadmap.md

 ---

-## Need Help?
+## TODO?

-You can ask ChatGPT to:
-- Generate datasets or prompts
+- [] Generate datasets or prompts
-- Help with Hugging Face fine-tuning
+- [] Fine-tuning
-- Review code or Modelfiles
+- [] Review code
-- Guide you through evaluation study design
+- [] Evaluation
+Integration with RAG
+  All these models are great for:
+  * Embedding queries and documents using a local vector store like chromadb.
+  * Responding with context-aware answers when provided retrieved passages.
+  If you're building a pipeline:
+  1. Use a sentence-transformer (like bge-small-en or all-MiniLM-L6-v2) for embeddings.
+  2. Retrieve the top relevant documents.
+  3. Pass those as context to your local LLM via Ollama's prompt.

+  Use RAG chunking strategy with LangChain/LlamaIndex to overcome context window limits

 ---

-Tips for Integration
+## Tips for Integration
 Use embedding of perception info into a prompt-friendly format (structured JSON, summarized text, etc.).

 Pair with a retriever or contextual memory module if the robot needs to refer to prior actions or sensory inputs.